-The vulnerabilities related to upcasts apply to Ada.
+The vulnerabilities related to upcasts as described in ISO/IEC 24772-1 clause 6.44 applies to Ada ; the other vulnerabilities do not.

 The vulnerabilities related to unsafe casts do not apply to Ada, except when unsafe programming (see 4 Language concepts) is used.
 The vulnerabilities related to downcasts are mitigated, as run-times checks identify faulty uses.